-1.19 Where a choice of policy options were considered for the first Local Development Plan the most sustainable policy option was chosen.
-For this replacement Local Development Plan where there is a choice the optimum policy position is chosen taking account of the findings of the sustainability appraisal and assessing the policy against the soundness tests.
+1.19 Where a choice of policy options was considered for the current adopted Local Development Plan, the most sustainable policy option was chosen.
+For this Replacement Deposit Local Development Plan, where there is a choice, the optimum policy position is chosen taking account of the findings of the sustainability appraisal and assessing the policy against the soundness tests.
 This may mean that in some instances the most sustainable policy option is not chosen.
 The Alternative Options and Appraisal Background Paper provides more advice on this.